Integrated Marketing Communications, MSIMC

 Offered in: Chicago

-The graduate program in Integrated Marketing Communications is designed for students seeking careers or seeking to advance their careers with marketers, advertising agencies, direct marketing organizations, public relations firms, and the media.
-For more information about this program, visit the program website at http://www.roosevelt.edu/imc.
+The graduate program in Integrated Marketing Communications is designed for students seeking careers with or wishing to advance careers with marketers, advertising agencies, direct marketing organizations, public relations firms, and the media.
+For more information about this program, visit the program website.

-The Chicago campus IMC Program.
-This program is designed to allow students optimum flexibility in scheduling classes.
+The IMC program is designed to allow students optimum flexibility in scheduling classes.
 A full schedule is offered each fall and spring, including required courses and a selection of Principles Courses and general electives.
-Students may choose to pursue the program full-time or part-time, according to their needs.
-This program accepts new student admissions to begin in either fall or spring terms.
+Students may choose to pursue the program full time or part time, according to their needs.
+This program allows new students to begin in either fall or spring terms.

 Domestic applicants with a bachelor's degree from a regionally accredited college or university and a grade point average of 3.0 (on a 4.0 scale) or higher, or a graduate degree in any discipline, will be granted unconditional admission.
 If the grade point average is between 2.7 and 3.0, probationary admission will be given and enrollment limited to two courses for the first term.

 Appeals after denial.
-If the grade point average is below 2.7, the applicant may appeal an admission denial by submitting a letter to the department chair with a detailed work history, three letters of recommendation (employers, faculty, etc.), an essay explaining career interests and objectives in the field of integrated marketing communications and writing samples.
+If the grade point average is below 2.7, the applicant may appeal an admission denial by submitting a letter with a detailed work history, three letters of recommendation (employers, faculty, etc.), an essay explaining career interests and objectives in the field of integrated marketing communications, and writing samples.
 The applicant also may be asked to submit the results of the Graduate Record Exam (GRE).
 All material should be submitted to Graduate Admission, which will forward the materials and the student's transcript to the department's faculty for review.
-The faculty will review all submitted documents, and, if the appeal is approved, the student will be admitted on probation.
+If the appeal is approved, the student will be admitted on probation.

-Graduate students must complete all courses required for their programs, including required undergraduate or English Language Program courses, with a grade point average of B (3.0) or higher.
-No grade below C- can be counted for graduate credit and no more than six semester hours of C grades may be counted in the total credits accepted for the master's degree.
+Graduate students must complete all program requirements, including required undergraduate or English Language Program courses, with an overall grade point average of B (3.0) or higher.
+No grade below C- can be counted for graduate credit and no more than 6 credit hours of C grades may be counted toward the total credits accepted for the master's degree.
 Although a grade of C is acceptable within the stated guidelines, this indicates work below the level expected of graduate students.